 This may be the first time someone is physically talking to them.
 By now, your goal is to have a very informed buyer ready to move forward.

-If the buyer ignores the email sequences or dodges sales calls, send them back to the Solution Exploration / Consideration phase.
+If the buyer ignores the email sequences or dodges sales calls, send them back to the Solution Exploration phase.
 It may just not be the right time.
+In fact, roughly 50% of leads are qualified in every aspect except one: the timing is off.

-It's worth the wait.
-A nurtured lead spends 47% more than those who buy outright.
+But it's worth the wait — a nurtured lead spends 47% more than those who buy outright.

 This may sound chaotic and counter-productive to someone sales prospecting with an outbound mindset.
 This is not the linear path you may have envisioned.

-But marketing automation like lead scoring, automated hand-offs, email sequences, and segmented B2B marketing email workflows will make this process seamless for the buyer and the marketing-sales team.
+However, marketing automation like lead scoring, automated hand-offs, email sequences, and segmented B2B marketing email workflows will make this process seamless for both the buyer and the Marketing and Sales teams.

 Keeping the B2B Customer Journey Moving in the Right Direction